wp-plugins/dashboard-cleanup/readme.txt

 === Dashboard Cleanup ===
 Contributors: Kevin Dees
-Tags: dashboard, cleanup, remove
-Requires at least: 3.2
+Tags: dashboard, cleanup, remove, design, admin Requires at least: 3.2
 Tested up to: 3.2
-Stable Tag: 0.7
+Stable Tag: 1.0

 This plugin will allow you to: remove dashboard default widgets universally and remove the admin menu icons.